pruning.png

 ROOTS

-When watering your plants, direct your hose to the roots of the plant.
+When watering your plants, direct your hose or watering can to the roots of the plant.

 FOLIAGE